-- Loads with characteristics that result in large load step changes. - Load control by switchgear, and power control by any method likely to generate transient voltage spikes.

-- Distribution systems susceptible to external influences, such as lightning strikes. - Applications involving parallel operation to a mains supply, where the risk of a mains disturbance in the form of a micro-interruption could occur.
+- · Loads with characteristics that result in large load step changes. - Load control by switchgear, and power control by any method likely to generate transient voltage spikes. - Distribution systems susceptible to external influences, such as lightning strikes. - Applications involving parallel operation to a mains supply, where the risk of a mains disturbance in the form of a micro-interruption could occur.

-If the alternator is at risk from voltage surges or micro-interruptions, include adequate protection into the generation system, usually with surge arrestors and suppressors, to meet regulations and installation requirements.
+If the alternator is at risk from voltage surges or micro-interruptions, it is recommended that the installation includes adequate protection of the generation system, usually with surge arrestors and suppressors, to meet regulations and installation requirements.
+Best practice is to fit protective devices close to the output terminals.

-Surge protection must reduce the peak voltage at the alternator of a transient pulse of 5 μ s rise time to less than 1.25 x $\sqrt{2}$ x (2 x rated output voltage + 1000 V).
-Best practise is to fit protective devices close to the output terminals.
 Refer to guidance from professional bodies and specialist equipment suppliers for further advice.